BlogBest PracticesInsights

 This is perfectly fine!
 Just keep in mind that there is a 50,000 key limit per project.
 That is, there can’t be more than 50,000 string entries.
 If your files contain a large amount of strings and you also plan on uploading the screenshots to Applanga, this might affect the dashboard UI performance.

-Sometimes there might be a text element on the layer that is located behind a screenshot, or out-of-scope comments added by a UX designer.
-We recommend that you look up these unwanted strings in your design file and either lock them, hide them, or add 3 underscores in front of them.
-This way, you can delete them from the dashboard and make sure that they won’t be uploaded to Applanga again in the future.
+Sometimes, there might be a text element on the layer that is located behind a screen or out-of-scope comments added by a UX designer.
+We recommend you look up these unwanted strings in your design file and either lock, hide, or add 3 underscores in front of them.
+This way, you can delete them from the Applanga dashboard and ensure they won’t be uploaded to Applanga again in the future.

 Simply edit the string in the design file and upload it to Applanga.
 At this point, your dashboard will show the old version of the string and the new one.
 However, only the new one will be downloaded into your design file once you’ve completed the translation.
 The associated screenshot will be automatically linked to the new key and string.